17 Low FODMAP Foods That Are Vegan

 Vegan High FODMAP Legumes in Low FODMAP Servings

 Beans are typically high FODMAP, leaving some people to mistakenly believe that you can’t eat them on a low FODMAP diet.
-YES, you can eat beans on a low FODMAP diet!
+But YES, you can eat beans on a low FODMAP diet!
 It’s a good thing, because getting all of your protein and fibre in is more challenging without them.

 10. Canned Chickpeas